AntonioTorres23/OpenGL_Notes/Shadow Mapping.md

 }
 ```

 The fragment shader is largely a copy from what we use in the advanced lighting section, but with an added shadow calculation.
-We declared a function `ShadowCalculation` that does
+We declared a function `ShadowCalculation` that does most of the shadow work.
+At the end of the fragment shader, we multiply the diffuse and specular contributions by the inverse of the ****